stanfordnlp/stanza/_pages/getting_started.md

 You can find more examples about how to use these options [here](getting_started.md#building-a-pipeline).

 {% include alerts.html %} {{ note }} {{ "To maximize speed performance, it is essential to run the pipeline on batches of documents.
 Running a for loop on one sentence at a time will be very slow.
-The best approach at this time is to concatenate documents together, with each document separated by a blank line (i.e., two line breaks \n\n).
-The tokenizer will recognize blank lines as sentence breaks.
-We are actively working on improving multi-document processing." | markdownify }}  {{ end }}
+Please see the next section, Processing Multiple Documents, for an explanation of how to run Stanza on multiple documents at once." | markdownify }}  {{ end }}

 ### Processing Multiple Documents